jackieochoaacevedo/PS07/README.md

 can be added to the plot object in order to customize how it should change with time.”

-“Key features of gganimate:
+These are the following key features of gganinmate stated from the article:

 1.Transitions: you want your data to change

 2.Views: you want your viewpoint to change

-3. Shadows: you want the animation to have memory” -from article
+3.Shadows: you want the animation to have memory

-## Including Code

-You can include R code in the document as follows:
+## The code for animation

 ``` r
 library(ggplot2)